×

 Health Effects of Sleep Apnea

 If left untreated, the condition can lead to high blood pressure, diabetes, heartbeat irregularities, heart attack, stroke and depression.
 Chronic headaches and worsening of ADHD can also occur.
-The fatigue and poor concentration can lead to poor performance in school or work tasks, driving accidents, and problems with memory.
-Treatment can help to reduce the risk for health problems and daytime performance problems.
+Fatigue and poor concentration can lead to poor performance in school or work tasks, driving accidents, and problems with memory.
+Treatment can help to reduce the risk of health problems and daytime performance problems.

 Treatment Options